 Another moving season flew by.
 The year of 2012 was marked by a significant milestone for the moving industry.
 The Federal Motor Carrier Safety Administration now has the authority to order household goods carriers to release consumer property being held hostage.
 Ms Anne Ferro, Administrator at FMCSA urges consumers who have complaints to inform the Agency.

 As we are always engaged to provide you with interesting facts about the moving business, we decided to reveal the numbers behind the moving season for the year of 2012.
 We gathered and analyzed all the numbers coming from the reviews that people wrote and quotes filled in during 2012.
 Then, we organized the information in a few categories.
 And finally, we made an infographic, so we can draw you the picture.
 So skipping the fancy talk, let the numbers do the talking.

 Click on the Infographic to enlarge (opens in new window).

 Share this Infographic

-Copy the text below and paste it into your website:
+Copy the code below and paste it into your website: